 Skip to contents

-Wherever there is missing data (i.e., NA values) customizable content may present better than the standard NA text that would otherwise appear.
-The sub_missing() function allows for this replacement through its missing_text argument (where an em dash serves as the default).
+Wherever there is missing data (i.e., NA values) customizable content may present better than the standard NA text that would otherwise appear. sub_missing() allows for this replacement through its missing_text argument (where an em dash serves as the default).

 Usage